 - Multi-grain, or is made from different types of grain

 Unfortunately, this brand has a high amount of sugar, at 10 grams per serving.
 This means that in a bowl of fruit loops, 1/3 of it is sugar.

 What’s worse, fruit loops also contain artificial colors.
-This gives the cereal an appealing look, but it is not healthy for your parrot.
+This makes the cereal appealing, but it’s not healthy for your parrot.

 5/ Lucky Charms

 Lucky charms aren’t a healthy cereal for your parrot.
-They do have some benefits because they’re made from whole grain oat.
-This means that they contain fiber and some vitamins and minerals.
+They have some benefits because they’re made from whole grain oats, which means they contain fiber and some vitamins and minerals.

 Lucky charms contain too much sugar for them to be considered healthy.
 Most of this sugar comes from the ‘charms,’ which are made of marshmallows.
 One of the main components of marshmallows is sugar.
 Additionally, these marshmallows are created with artificial flavorings.

 The ‘charms’ make up 1/3 of the sugar in one serving.
 What’s worse, parrots can easily pick out these marshmallows and ignore the rest of the cereal.